movestore/Point-Cluster-Detection/README.md

 Github repository: *github.com/movestore/Point-Cluster_Detection*

 ## Description
 Detection of point clusters, where possibly more than one animal returns to within a specified time interval.
 Provides a table of each cluster with the times, duration, number of locations and animals.
-Clusters close to locations of ID "remove" can be excluded.
+Clusters close to locations provided in a file 'remove.csv' can be excluded.
+By setting, only 'new' clusters can be transmitted.

 ## Documentation
 This App uses two types of clustering (buffer overlap or hierarchical clustering) for the detection of point clusters where one or more animals return to repeatedly within a specified time frame.